 4) After parameter verification is successful, data migration will start.

 During data sync, changes in data offset, source instance, and target instance key will be displayed.

 DTS supports migration interruption alarming to keep you informed of any exceptions.
 A migration alarm can be configured as follows:

 1) Log in to the Cloud Monitor Console and select Alarm Configuration > Alarm Policy on the left sidebar.

 2) Click Create to create an alarm policy.

-Before disabling data sync, the data can be verified on the destination instance, and if everything is correct, the migration task can be completed.
+Before disabling data sync, the data can be verified on the target instance, and if everything is correct, the migration task can be completed.

-If the keys of the source instance and the destination instance are identical, click Complete to finish data sync.
+If the keys of the source instance and the target instance are identical, click Complete to finish data sync.